 Activation Function

-Inner Workings of Neural Network
+Inner Workings of Neural Networks

 Forward Pass

-1. Start with the input layer: This layer receives the initial data you want the network to process.
+- Start with the input layer: This layer receives the initial data you want the network to process.

-3. Apply an activation function: This function adds non-linearity to the network, allowing it to learn complex patterns.
+- Apply an activation function: This function adds non-linearity to the network, allowing it to learn complex patterns.
 The output of this function becomes the input for the next layer.

-4. Repeat steps 2 and 3: This process continues through all the hidden layers of the network.
+- Repeat steps 2 and 3: This process continues through all the hidden layers of the network.

-5. Reach the output layer: The final layer uses the information from the last hidden layer to produce the final prediction or output.
+- Reach the output layer: The final layer uses the information from the last hidden layer to produce the final prediction or output.

 Backpropagation

-1. Loss calculation
+1. Loss Calculation

-For Regression Problem:
+For Regression Problems:

-• Mean Squared Error (MSE)
+- Mean Squared Error (MSE)

-• Mean Absolute Error (MAE)
+- Mean Absolute Error (MAE)

-For Classification Problem
+For Classification Problems:

-• Binary Cross-Entropy (BCE)
+- Binary Cross-Entropy (BCE)

-• Categorical Cross-Entropy (CCE)
+- Categorical Cross-Entropy (CCE)

 2. Backpropagation of Errors

 Once the loss has been computed, the next step is to propagate this error backward through the network using the backpropagation algorithm.
 The goal of backpropagation is to calculate the gradient of the loss function with respect to each weight and bias in the network.
-This is done by applying the chain rule of calculus recursively, starting from the output layer and moving backward through the network.
+This is achieved by applying the chain rule of calculus recursively, starting from the output layer and moving backward through the network.

 3. Gradient Calculation